Learning to Cope with Performance

 g.

-other people before any competition.
+Play for other people before any competition.

 h.

-and elicit opinions from teachers, directors, etc.
+Welcome and elicit opinions from teachers, directors, etc.

 i.

-play with confidence.
+Always play with confidence.

 j.

-thoroughly.
-This thorough
+Prepare thoroughly.
+This

 3.